3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 , which is of course extremely unsafe and should only be used for testing.
 `meta-signing-key` provides a
 [script](https://github.com/Wind-River/meta-secure-core/blob/master/meta-signing-key/scripts/create-user-key-store.sh)
 , which generates custom user keys.
-Such keys should be enrolled in UEFI, so that Secure Boot can be safely utilized.
+Such keys should be enrolled in UEFI so that Secure Boot can be safely utilized.

 ## Summary

+We managed to show that utilizing UEFI Secure Boot on MPL PIP4x platforms is feasible, although some features, such as verifying that the certificate used to sign bootable files has not expired, are not supported.
+The `meta-secure-core` layer helps developers implement automatic file signing and verification with relative ease.